mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-08-Identity-Monitoring-and-Auditing/README.md

 auditpol /get /category:*
 ```

-The output confirmed that the required audit subcategories were enabled.

-Validated audit areas included:
+Validated areas included:

 - Logon
-- Security Group Management
 - User Account Management
 - Directory Service Changes
+- Security Group Management

 ![GPUpdate and auditpol verification](screenshots/lab-08-08-gpupdate-and-auditpol-verification.png)

+This confirmed that the intended audit settings were active on `MRTG-DC01`.

 ---

-### 9. Users OU Auditing Configuration Opened
+### 9. Opened the Users OU Auditing Configuration

 Advanced Features were enabled in Active Directory Users and Computers.

-The security settings for `_MRTG/Users` were opened and the Auditing tab was reviewed.
+The advanced security settings for `_MRTG\Users` were opened and the Auditing tab was reviewed.

 ![Users OU auditing tab](screenshots/lab-08-09-users-ou-auditing-tab.png)

-This prepared the OU for object-level auditing.
+This provided access to the object-level auditing configuration.

 ---

-### 10. Auditing Entry Added for Descendant User Objects
+### 10. Added the Descendant User Audit Entry

-An auditing entry was created for descendant user objects under `_MRTG/Users`.
+An audit entry was created for user objects beneath `_MRTG\Users`.

-Configuration used:

 | Setting | Value |
 |---|---|